edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

     <a id="ja3" />

--   **JA3:** Bot Manager Advanced ({{ PRODUCT }} Premier) only.
+-   **JA3:** Requires Bot Manager Advanced or {{ PRODUCT }} Premier.
 Identifies requests by the JA3 fingerprint assigned to the request.
 A JA3 fingerprint identifies a client using key characteristics from a TLS request.
 This allows us to classify traffic as a specific bot across various IP addresses and ports.

     <a id="ja4" />

--   **JA4:** Bot Manager Advanced ({{ PRODUCT }} Premier) only.
+-   **JA4:** Requires {{ PRODUCT }} Premier.
 Identifies requests by the [JA4 fingerprint](https://github.com/FoxIO-LLC/ja4/blob/main/technical_details/JA4.md) assigned to the request.
 This method of traffic classification is less prone to evasion techniques than JA3.

     <a id="request-cookies" />